Dibenzyline Side Effects

 Generic Name: phenoxybenzamine

-Note: This page contains information about the side effects of phenoxybenzamine.
-Some of the dosage forms included on this document may not apply to the brand name Dibenzyline.
+Note: This document contains side effect information about phenoxybenzamine.
+Some of the dosage forms listed on this page may not apply to the brand name Dibenzyline.

 For the Consumer